clebig/vitalpbx_ha/README.md

 <pre>
 Done
 </pre>
-and press the button
+And press the button
 </pre>
 Accept Changes
 </pre>
-and continue with the installation.<br>
+And continue with the installation.<br>

 ## Configurations
 We will configure each server the IP address and the host name.
 Go to the web interface to: Admin/System Settinngs/Network Settings.<br>